powerdrillai/powerdrill-mcp/README.md

 - Authenticate with Powerdrill using User ID and Project API Key
 - List available datasets through MCP tools
 - Get detailed overview information for a specific dataset
+- Create and run jobs on datasets with natural language questions
 - Integration with Claude Desktop and other MCP-compatible clients

 ## Quick Setup